Table of Contents:

 Below is by no means an exhaustive list.
 But a wounded victim should, at a minimum, take the following steps:

-When a vehicle incident on the roadways has occurred, the crash may have been the fault of Caltrans.
-So contacting us rapidly can help protect your legal rights in many situations.
+When a vehicle incident on the roadways has occurred, the crash may have been Caltrans’s fault.
+So rapidly contacting us can help protect your legal rights in many situations.
 And it is a way to force Caltrans to use the billions of tax dollars they receive already to get repairs done so more people don’t sue.